 - Increase and Maintain Reciprocal Interactions – We want children to initiate interactions in play and maintain turn taking and sensory social engagement with both peers and adults

-- Focus on play – we use a naturalistic behavioral model that is focused on learning through play and engagement.
+- Focus on Play – we use a naturalistic behavioral model that is focused on learning through play and engagement.
 Our therapists utilize the following approaches: Early Start Denver Model, Pivotal Response Training, and Natural Environment Teaching.

 - Reinforcement – focus on naturalistic, embedded reinforcers.
 We want the child to want to play with us and engage in a play routine.
 ABA is fun!

-- Maintenance and Generalization – Skills needs to be mastered and generalized across people and settings.
+- Maintenance and Generalization – Skills need to be mastered and generalized across people and settings.
 It is our goal that the child will engage in desired behaviors spontaneously no matter where they are or who they are with.

 - Task Analysis – we break down larger behaviors into smaller tasks, then teach each task individually in order to increase mastery and fluidity of the larger behavior.